 - 2. Complete the General Education requirements for the chosen degree and the Graduation Requirements (see Academic Policies). - 3.
 Earn a grade of C- or higher in all Support Course Requirements and Major Course Requirements. - 4.
 Earn a GPA of 2.0 or higher in major courses (includes any support course requirements). - 5.
 Meet institutional transfer and residency requirements.

-General Education Requirements for AAS Degree for the Fully Online Program
+Required Courses for Associate of Applied Science Degree (AAS) for the Fully Online Program